 Flow Rate

-Bettas do not appreciate strong water currents due to their long, delicate fins, which can make swimming difficult.
+Bettas do not appreciate strong water currents due to their long and delicate fins, which can make swimming difficult.
 The strong current of water can cause the betta from swim bladder disease.
 You need to opt for sponge filters or other low-flow filters that provide gentle water movement without stressing the fish.

 Filter Size

 The size of the filter should match the tank size to ensure it fits well and provides adequate filtration.
-A large filter in a small tank may cause excessive water movement, while a small filter in a large tank may not be efficient.
+A large filter in a small tank may cause excessive water movement while a small filter in a large tank may not be efficient.
 Always match the filter size to the tank capacity.

 Highly Recommended for Beginners